COVID-19 Dashboard Information

 Reopening Plan Fall 2021

+Career and Success Academies are excited to welcome staff and students for the start of the 2021-2022 school year.
 For the 2021-22 school year, Career and Success Academies will be providing face-to-face instruction according to our adopted school calendar with the first day of school being Thursday, August 5, 2021.
-Career Academy will continue a virtual option for students.
+Career Academy (6th-12th grade) will continue a virtual option for students.

 Governor Holcomb empowered each school district to consider and evaluate all aspects of returning to school and to develop a re-entry plan that considers the recommendations and addresses local district capabilities while still delivering a quality education.